orlicekm/CsharpCourse/Lectures/Lecture11/PITCHME.md

 }
 ```

-* Async void methods have different error-handling semantics.
+*Async void methods have different error-handling semantics.
 When an exception is thrown out of an async Task or async Task method, that exception is captured and placed on the Task object.
-With async void methods, there is no Task object, so any exceptions thrown out of an async void method will be raised directly on the SynchronizationContext that was active when the async void method started. *
+With async void methods, there is no Task object, so any exceptions thrown out of an async void method will be raised directly on the SynchronizationContext that was active when the async void method started.*

 +++
-#### Async Await Exception Handling @/2
+#### Async Await Exception Handling 2/2

 ```C#
 public async void DoFoo()